Melvin Odoom: Radio

 Odoom, alongside Rickie Haywood-Williams and Charlie Hedges, hosted Kiss Breakfast every weekday morning 6 - 9 am, followed by Kiss Morning Anthems until 10 am on Kiss 100.
 Kiss Breakfast won Silver at the Sony Radio Awards in 2009 within the category of "Breakfast Show Award", and was nominated for the same prize in 2010, finally winning 'Gold' at the event in 2012.
 Odoom was part of the Kiss Breakfast team for 10 years, stepping down in 2018.

-In April 2019, the trio moved to BBC Radio 1 to present the late night show Monday – Thursday from 9 to 11 pm, also occasionally covering day time shows.
+In April 2019, the trio moved to BBC Radio 1 to present the late night show Monday to Thursday from 9 to 11 pm, also occasionally covering daytime shows.
 In April 2021, It was announced by Radio 1 that Clara Amfo would be moving to evenings on the station to replace Annie Mac.
-As part of this reshuffle Melvin, Rickie and Charlie would be taking on the 10:30 – 12:45 show including the live lounge.
+As part of this reshuffle Odoom, Haywood-Williams and Hedges took on the 10:30–12:45 show including the live lounge.

+On 15 July 2026, the BBC announced that both Odoom and Haywood-Williams would leave Radio 1 after seven years.

+Since 2025, Odoom has provided holiday and relief cover on BBC Radio 2 for DJ Spoony on The Good Groove.